Customer Care & Equalities

 Mentoring Skills for Mentors

 Presented in a lively interactive format, this course looks at the three stage approach to mentoring.
-It considers the qualities of a successful mentee and the benefits it brings.
-It provides guidance on how to work with a mentor, use simple mentoring models, build trust, relationships and overcome barriers.
+It considers the qualities of a successful mentee/mentor relationship and the benefits it brings.
+It provides guidance on how to use simple mentoring models, build trust, relationships and overcome barriers.
 The course is suitable for anyone with little or no previous experience in mentoring.

 Training Young People in Anger Management